GenesysCloudBlueprints/automated-callback-blueprint/blueprint/index.md

 ```

 1. For `Integration.name`: replace the name with your own working [Genesys Cloud Data Actions](https://help.mypurecloud.com/articles/about-genesys-cloud-data-actions-integration/) integration.
 2. For `EdgeGroup.id`: replace with the ID of the Edge Group you want your Agentless Outbound Campaign to use.
+You can use the CLI command: `gc telephony providers edges edgegroups list -a` to list all of the Edge Groups.
 3. For `CallerID`: Replace with your preferred Caller ID name and number.
 4. For `TargetQueue.name`: Replace with the name of the originally targeted queue.